 cos value (Optional) Set the parameters for each cost of service (CoS) value.
 The range is from 0 to 7. dscp value (Optional) Set the parameters for each Differentiated Services Code Point (DSCP) value.
 The range is from 0 to 63. precedence value (Optional) Set the parameters for each IP precedence value.
 The range is from 0 to 7. qos-group value (Optional) Set the parameters for each quality-of-service (QoS) group value.
-The range is from 0 to 15. number-of-packets [packets] Set the maximum threshold for WTD as the number of packets in the queue.
-The range is from 16 to 272 and refers to 256-byte packets.
+The range is from 0 to 99. number-of-packets [packets] Set the maximum threshold for WTD as the number of packets in the queue.
+The range is from 16 to 544 and refers to 256-byte packets.
 The default is 48 packets.
 The packets keyword is optional.
+Note For optimal network performance, we strongly recommend that you configure the maximum queue-limit to 272 or less.